 We used Michael for our New Orleans wedding in August 2014 and we couldn't have been more pleased!
 I did a lot of research on photographers in the beginning of the process and I was so drawn to Michael's ability to capture classic pictures with so much emotion.
 You can't find many "classic" photographers out there anymore.
 I was also amazed after looking through some of his albums he was able to take all of the pictures himself.
 But he is absolutely amazing and captures everything!!
 I've been in several weddings and seen many photographers and another huge pro is that Michael is so accommodating and easy to work with.
 He will go above and beyond to make the couple happy and feel at ease.
 His turnaround time for pictures is also extremely quick!!
 For our engagement/bridal pictures it was less than 2 weeks and our wedding pictures were finished in less than 3 weeks.
 I could go on and go about how wonderful Michael is!
 I recommend him to anyone who wants fabulous classic pictures on their wedding day!

 This historic church, with its central location in the French Quarter, has numerous outstanding reception venues within walking (and second lining!) distance.
-Located nearby are Pat O's on the River, The Jaxson, Riverview Room, Latrobe's, Muriel's on Jackson Square, and a variety of elegant hotels with spacious ballrooms such as the Omni Royal Orleans, Monteleone, Bourbon Orleans, and Royal Sonesta.
+Located nearby are Pat O's on the River, The Jaxson, Riverview Room, Latrobe's, Muriel's on Jackson Square, Marché, The Court of Two Sisters, and a variety of elegant hotels with spacious and elegant ballrooms such as the Omni Royal Orleans, Hotel Monteleone, Bourbon Orleans, and Royal Sonesta.

 And, of course, you can always opt to arrange transportation for your guests if your chosen reception facility is not nearby.